 This exceptional house once belonged to a member of Queen Victoria’s household.
 It has now been painstakingly restored by its current owner who approached us to reconfigure the kitchen and pantry spaces which were a muddle of small rooms unsuitable for everyday dining and hosting informal supper parties.
 As often happens, our reach then spread to other areas of the house.

 In this case, we were also invited to design and make furniture for a guest kitchen, bedroom wardrobes and a bookshelf and bench seat set within a turret.
-Our work in this stunning house is not yet done.
-We are currently designing a billiard room and a kitchen for the cottage.
+Our work in this stunning house then extended to the billiard room and a kitchen for the cottage.

 Our designs are often inspired by fine, antique joinery found in grand period houses.

 In this project, the client had seen an image of a bench seat which she loved.
 It was first assumed to be from Castle Drogo, but turned out to be closer to home; it was discovered by chance in Tyntesfield House by our Project Director on a family outing.

 The turret seating, just off the main sitting room, is intended as a quiet place to play cards or chess.
 It is made of French oak and hand finished to replicate the look and feel of decades of sunlight and use.